Vas deferens: Histology

 The vas deferens consists of an external adventitial sheath containing blood vessels and nerves, a muscular middle layer composed of three layers of smooth muscle (with a circular muscle layer interposed between two longitudinal muscle layers), and an internal mucosal lining consisting of pseudostratified columnar epithelium (which bears the non-motile stereocilia).

 The vas deferens has the greatest muscle-to-lumen ratio of any hollow organ.

 Function

 During ejaculation, the smooth muscle in the walls of the vas deferens contracts reflexively, thus propelling the sperm forward.
 This is also known as peristalsis.
+The epithelial sodium channel ENaC is strongly expressed in smooth muscle cells of the vas deferens.
+It has been suggested that ENaC functions as a mechanosensor in vascular smooth muscle cells that initiate pressure‐induced constriction known as the "myogenic response".
+Ion channels ENaC and CFTR, aquaporin of type AQP9 are localized on the apical border of the epithelia.
+Thus, these channels are involved concurrently in the regulation of fluid and electrolyte balance in the lumen of the vas deferens.

-The sperm is transferred from each vas deferens into the urethra, partially mixing with secretions from the male accessory sex glands such as the seminal vesicles, prostate gland and the bulbourethral glands, which form the bulk of semen.
+The sperm are transferred from each vas deferens into the urethra, partially mixing with secretions from the male accessory sex glands such as the seminal vesicles, prostate gland and the bulbourethral glands, which form the bulk of semen.

 Clinical significance

+Damage to the vas deferens during inguinal hernia repair may cause infertility.

 Contraception

 A vasectomy is a method of contraception in which the vasa deferentia are permanently cut.
-In some cases it can be reversed.
+In some cases, it can be reversed.
 A modern variation, vas-occlusive contraception, involves injecting an obstructive material into the ductus to block the flow of sperm.